 - Nominate a Creative Schools Coordinator for participation in the initiative.
-This must be a principal or teacher currently employed in the school/centre. - Commit that your Creative Schools Coordinator will attend all the required training courses.

-Note: one-day substitution cover per year per school/centre will be paid to facilitate Creative Schools Coordinators' attendance at required training courses.

-- Ensure that your Creative Schools Coordinator has significant time to work with your assigned Creative Associate throughout the duration of the initiative.
+This must be a principal or teacher currently employed in the school/centre. - Commit that your Creative Schools Coordinator will attend all the required training events and is supported to do so.
+Note: one-day substitution cover per year per school/centre will be paid to facilitate Creative Schools Coordinators' attendance at required training courses. - Ensure that your Creative Schools Coordinator has significant time to work with your assigned Creative Associate throughout the duration of the initiative.
 Note: there is no substitution payment available for these ongoing activities. - Mobilise the school/centre community to engage with the Creative Schools initiative. - Commit to giving significant time and resources to developing, implementing and evaluating your Creative Schools Plan.
-This includes drawing on the time of staff, children and young people, families and the Board of Management. - Commit to ensuring the voice of children and young people is central to your school's/centre's participation, and to the development, implementation and evaluation of your Creative Schools Plan. - Evaluate and report to the Arts Council on your experience of the initiative to share your lessons learned so as to help inform our planning and further policy development in this area. - Cooperate with research and evaluation.
+This includes drawing on the time of staff, children and young people, families and the board of management, and supporting the School Co-ordinator to progress this. - Commit to ensuring the voice of children and young people is central to your school's/centre's participation, and to the development, implementation and evaluation of your Creative Schools Plan. - Evaluate and report to the Arts Council on your experience of the initiative so as to share your lessons learned to help inform our planning and further policy development in this area. - Cooperate with research and evaluation.